JakobWl/SpillTea/src/Web/ClientApp/ENV.md

-# Environment Configuration for FadeChat
+# Environment Configuration for SpillTea

-This document explains how environment variables are configured in the FadeChat app.
+This document explains how environment variables are configured in the SpillTea app.

 ## Environment Files